 - And He is the head of the body (the church) who is the beginning; the firstborn from the dead, so He might become the One having preeminence in all things,

 - because it pleased God for all fullness to dwell in Him,

-- And you were formerly *alienating yourselves and being enemies in your mind and wicked works,
+- And you were formerly *alienated yourselves and enemies in your mind and wicked works,

-- but now He fully reconciled you by His body of flesh through death, to present you holy and unblemished and blameless in His sight,
+- but now He fully reconciled you by His fleshly body through death, to present you holy and unblemished and blameless in His sight,

 The Mystery of the Gospel